agungTuanany/Advanced-NodeJS-StephenGrider/chapter_01_the_internal_of_node/README.md

 ### What is Scheduling ?

-Scheduling is the first operating systems ability to **decide** which thread to process at any given instant in time
+Scheduling is the first operating systems ability to **decide** which thread to process at any given instant in time.

 To notice, your computer has a limited amount of resources available in CPU, and CPU can only process many instructions per second.